kjosib/sophie/docs/why_sophie.rst

 * Sophie has *call-by-need*.
 That lets you focus on meaning, not a particular ordering of sub-tasks.
   Sophie will figure out a sensible ordering of tasks automatically.
 * Sophie is youthful and thus able to stay consistent with a vision, not an installed base.
+  (Fresh new mistakes, in other words.
+But anyway, more leeway to adapt.)
 * Sophie is functionally pure.
 That means *meaning is eternal* and you don't have to worry about changes behind your back.
 That may also sound impossibly constraining, but trust me: it's fine.
 * Sophie ... doesn't dirty herself with objects of the usual sort.
 (There is a better way.)